 What causes the Scratch Disk Error?

-Before we get to the potential fixes that will remove this error, it’s important to understand what a scratch disk actually is.
+Before we get to the potential fixes that will remove photoshop scratch disk full error, it’s important to understand what a scratch disk actually is.

 All Adobe programs like Photoshop or After Effects need a working space to store temporary project files.
 If Photoshop, (or another program) doesn’t have enough RAM memory to store something temporarily, it uses hard drive space as a temporary virtual memory holder.
 This hard drive space is referred to as a scratch disk.

 Photoshop is more than capable of creating a mountain of temp files if you’re working with large elements, so don’t be quick to put the blame on your computer.
 If both the RAM and the scratch disk become full with temporary files, you will get a “Scratch Disk is full” error which might also prevent you from creating new files.